This guide is basically a Windows-oriented attempt to answer the question

 tutorials on the web.

-If you want to crop for printing, depending on the version of Photoshop, it's something like this:
+If you want to crop for printing, depending on the version of Photoshop, just

 Do remember that when printed you'll typically lose a little slice

-around the edges of the photo so don't crop too tightly - leave a bit
+around the edges - don't crop too tightly, leave a bit

 or under exposed.

 to fix this.
 I call it up for every image after cropping, to correct

 exposure.
-If the histogram (mountain range) covers the entire width between the badly exposed example shown) just slide the little triangular handles
+If the histogram (mountain range) covers the entire width

+(as in the badly exposed example histogram shown) just slide the

-Photoshop.
-But a proportion of images need something fixing.
+proportion of images need something fixing.
 It could be redeye or

 getting rid of powerlines or a double chin.
-It all
+It all depends on how

 There are also all sorts of controls for adjusting saturation, colour

 a photo look artificial.
 Ones that can be useful on over-contrasty

-images are the controls to lighten shadows and darken
+images are the controls to lighten shadows and darken highlights.

 editing mode but stick to Expert for most things.